 - Enrolled in or returning to school—if you enroll in school at least half-time, your federal loans qualify for deferment.
 If you have previous federal loans they may also qualify for deferment if you decide to return to school.
 This means while you're in school you will not have to make payments, but interest may still accrue.

 Typically private loans may offer a deferment option; however, loans secured from private sources, such as banks, typically may not have military or economic hardship payment relief as part of their repayment terms.
 The terms of deferment do vary per lender and are included in the terms of the loan.
 Citizens Bank offers an affordable Citizens Bank Student Loan™ to students enrolled in school at least half-time.
 The Citizens Bank Student Loan offers deferred payments until 6 months after graduation or when the student drops below half-time status.

 Details about student loan deferments and interest accrual

-You should note that for subsidized Direct Stafford Loans, no interest will accrue during the period of student loan deferment.
-But for most other Federal Direct Loans, interest will continue to accrue on your unpaid balance.
+You should note that for subsidized Stafford loans, no interest will accrue during the period of student loan deferment.
+But for most other federal loans, interest will continue to accrue on your unpaid balance.
 If you do not pay that interest during the deferral period, it will simply be capitalized, or folded into the outstanding principal due on the loan.
 For private loans some lenders require interest payments while in-school and others may offer deferred.
-Citizens Banks TruFit Student Loan offers the option to defer interest and payments until 6 months after graduation.
+Citizens Banks Student Loan offers the option to defer interest and payments until 6 months after graduation.

 Learn more about student loans options that fit your needs